HafsaKomal/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
-A curated collection of machine learning projects demonstrating practical applications of supervised and unsupervised learning, data preprocessing, model evaluation, and deep learning techniques.
-Each project includes detailed notebooks, datasets (where applicable), and insights into problem-solving strategies.
+This repository contains hands-on machine learning projects built using Python, scikit-learn, TensorFlow, and other popular libraries.
+The goal is to apply theoretical concepts to real-world problems while continuously improving model accuracy, interpretability, and performance.